nrwl/nx/nx-dev/nx-dev/public/documentation/shared/mental-model.md

 - All the source files of `app1` and `lib`
 - Relevant global configuration
-- Versions of externals dependencies
+- Versions of external dependencies
 - Runtime values provisioned by the user such as the version of Node
-- Command flags
+- CLI Command flags

 ![computation-hashing](/shared/mental-model/computation-hashing.png)